ayushgoel/presentations/Headers/presentation.md

 .right-column[
 ### `<file.h>` vs. `"file.h"`
 ]

---
+---

 .right-column[
-* `#include <file.h>`
+#### Angled brackets

-  - This variant is used for system header files
+* Used for system header files
-  - It searches for a file named file in a standard list of system directories
+* Searches in a standard list of system directories
-* `#include "file.h"`
+]

+---

+.right-column[
+#### Quotes
 - This variant is used for header files of your own program.
+- It searches:
-  - It searches for a file named file first in the directory containing the current file, then in the quote directories and then the same directories used for <file>
+  - first in the directory containing the current file
+  - quote directories
+  - same directories used for <file>
 ]

 ---
+layout: false

 .left-column[
 ## Include operation